abhinavrajagopal/metar/README.md

 ### Metar.sh

 A simple cli tool to get your weather report.
-Hassle free from the crutches of js and modern Web-dev.

 Basic sytax :